 How Long Do You Have to Be Outside to Get a Tan?

 The time required by your skin to tan safely can depend on a series of factors.
-While some people can burn their skin within 10 minutes of being out in the sun, others may require hours to develop a tan.
+While some skin types such as people with pale skin or freckles can burn their skin within 10 minutes of being out in the sun, others may require hours to develop a tan.

 You can start by spending 10-15 minutes in direct sunlight and then check the results.
 It is enough to give you a tan.
 If not, you can come outside for another session of outdoor tan.